AA-CubeSat-Team/Magnetometer/RPi/HMC5983/README.md

 ### Example 1

-This is a very simple example of trying to open the I2C bus, connect to HMC5983, and then disconnect.
+This is a very simple example of trying to open the I2C bus, connect to HMC5983, change the mode to continuous, gather some data, and then disconnect.
 To make and run the executable, type in the following command in the terminal:

 ```
 make example1
 ./example1
 ```

-### Example2
+### Example 2

 This example shows how to change the operating mode on the chip.
 If the mode is on any other mode than single-measurement mode, then change it to single-measurement mode.
-If it's already in single-measurement mode, then change it to idel mode.
+If it's already in single-measurement mode, then do nothing.
+After getting the first data set, we get another.
 To make and run the executable, type in the following command in the terminal:

 ```
 make example2